Joana Mortágua: Political involvement

 Mortágua's political involvement began at the age of 15 when she volunteered for the Associação Justiça e Paz (Association for Justice and Peace), based in Coimbra, an organization that defends human and women's rights.
 In secondary school, she was the student representative in the school bodies.
 Later, she was active in various student movements, including the fight against the Bologna Process, a European initiative to ensure comparability in the standards and quality of higher-education qualifications.
 She worked for the Ernesto Roma Foundation, an organization devoted to combatting diabetes.

 Mortágua joined the Left Bloc at the age of 18, and was active in the campaign to decriminalize abortion.
 She was head of the list of Left Bloc candidates for the Évora constituency in the 2009 Portuguese legislative election but was not elected.
 In the 2013 municipal elections, she headed the Left Bloc list of candidates for Almada municipality, but was not elected councillor until 2017, being re-elected in 2021.

 In 2015 she was elected as a national deputy by the Setúbal constituency, being re-elected in 2019 and in January 2022.
 The elections in 2022 were called early by the prime minister, António Costa, following the failure of the Left Bloc and the Portuguese Communist Party to support his budget.
 They proved disappointing for the Left Bloc, which went from having 19 deputies in the Assembly to having only five candidates elected nationally in 2022, including Mortágua and her sister, who was elected for the Lisbon constituency.

 In the Assembly of the Republic, Mortágua has coordinated the parliamentary group of the Left Bloc on the Committee on Education, Science, Youth and Sport and has been a member of the Labour and Social Security Committee.
 She was a member of the negotiating group in 2015 that established the joint position of the Left Bloc and Costa's Socialist Party (PS), paving the way for the formation of a minority government of the PS.
 She has also been one of the organizers of the Movimento Escola Democrática (Democratic Schools Movement), which promotes cooperative management of the school curriculum that involves the students.

+Publications

+In 2024, together with Susana Peralta and Maria Castello Branco, she edited, as coordinator, the book Reflections on Freedom, which contains texts by various figures from public portuguese society.